-Year Totals
+YEAR TOTALS

 2013 207,940

 2014 239,124

 2015 192,374

 2016 229,949

 2017 301,568

 2018 293,352

 2019 324,889

 EMS training programs have also undergone tremendous growth.
 In 2014, there were 11 training or continuing education programs.
 In 2019, there were 37.
-In a five-year period, SCEMSA more than triple its new training and continuing programs - all of which are managed by a single staff specialist.
+In a five-year period, SCEMSA more than tripled its new training and continuing programs - all of which are managed by a single staff specialist.
 Moreover, SCEMSA needs to renew approval for each program operated by other providers every two or three years.

-In compliance with new statewide regulations, in 2019 SCEMSA launched new programs for designating hospitals as appropriate in the following categories: Stroke Receiving Center, Stroke

-Comprehensive Center, and STEMI Center.
-It will soon also begin an EMS for Children designation program.
+In compliance with new statewide regulations, in 2019 SCEMSA launched new programs for designating hospitals as appropriate in the following categories: Stroke Receiving Center, Stroke Comprehensive Center, and STEMI Center.
+Hospital system partners would like the county to consider adding a designation for the EMS for Children program.
 Despite adding these critical programs, it is important to note than no new staff have been added to manage this work.

-As regulations have increased, quality standards advanced, and new data reporting requirements are issued, SCEMSA has had difficulty keeping pace because its own resources have not been expanded to meet demands.
+As regulations have increased, quality standards advanced, and new data reporting requirements issued, SCEMSA has had difficulty keeping pace because its own resources have not been expanded to meet demands.
 For example, the California Emergency Medical Services Authority recently issued a new EMS disaster plan, but SCEMSA has not yet been able to respond to it.
 And, of course, new strains from the COVID-19 era weigh heavily on the agency.